 Al Akhawayn University is a young, modern institution, inaugurated by His Majesty King Hassan II of Morocco in 1995.
-Currently, the university has about 2,000 undergraduate and 200 graduate students.
+Currently, the university has over 2,000 students.
 Morocco’s first English language university, Al Akhawayn takes an innovative approach to education, combining the humanistic tradition of Arab and Mediterranean cultures with American liberal arts.

 The University also offers intense faculty–student interaction, with small classes and a curriculum characterized by an interdisciplinary spirit.
 Situated in the heart of a region known for its beautiful forests, mountains, lakes, and waterfalls, Ifrane is a small town located in the Atlas Mountains just 40 miles from the historically rich imperial city of Fez, one of the most prestigious cities of the Muslim world and the capital of the first Arab dynasty of Morocco.